 - Add chopped garlic and cook for 1 minute1 teaspoon finely chopped fresh garlic

 - Add broth, cumin, coriander and paprika and bay leaves bring to boil; cook 10-15 minutes, or until carrots are tender5 cups broth, 1½ teaspoons ground cumin powder, 1½ teaspoons ground coriander powder, 3 dried bay leaves, 1½ teaspoons ground paprika

 - Reduce heat to low; add lentils; cover and let simmer about 25 minutes, till lentils are tender; check for the liquid level; you may have to add more broth or water because lentils absorb liquid1½ cups brown dried lentils

 - Once lentils are tender, remove bay leaves; add in fresh chopped parsley; give it a good stir; add lemon or lime juice; give it a good stir; taste for salt and pepper¼ cup finely chopped fresh parsley, salt and black pepper to taste, 1 tablespoon fresh lemon or lime juice

 - Lentils do not need to be soaked--just rinsed prior to adding them to the liquid

 - Lentils absorb liquid, so check on them occasionally; you may need to add more broth or water

-- If you want to heighten the nutrition of lentil soup, add 3 cups of chopped kale about 5 minutes before serving
+- If you want to heighten the nutrition of lentil soup, add 3 cups of chopped kale or fresh spinach about 5 minutes before serving